gw-inux/Jupyter-Notebooks/90_Streamlit_apps/GWP_Boundary_Conditions/docs/Q_h_plot_GHB_exercise.md

 🎯 **Expected Learning Outcomes**

-Completion of this exercise helps you to:
+Completion of this exercise helps you to accomplish the following.

 * Understand how GHB flux is driven by head difference and conductance.
 * Interpret Q–h plots in relation to hydrogeologic behavior.